- International Conditional Admission

 Visa Information for Conditional students

 The student's initial I-20 or DS-2019 will be generated by CESL.
-At the time of formal admission into the Graduate College, the student's visa must be transferred from CESL to the University of Arizona Graduate College.
-Once all financial guarantee requirements have been met, a new I-20 or DS-2019 for the degree program can be issued by the Graduate College.
+At the time of formal admission into the Graduate College, students will receive an email from International Student Services (ISS) with instructions on how to request an I-20.
+The student's I-20 record must be transferred from CESL to the University of Arizona before a new I-20 can be issued.

 The University of Arizona has Memorandums of Agreement with various universities around the world.
 One component of these agreements is the exchange of students.
 The Exchange program allows students to engage in graduate level coursework and, possibly, transfer the coursework back to their home university.
 Memorandums of Agreement carry a clause that waives non-resident tuition fees.